mbinayak/esp32-pair-rc-car/README.md

-# ESP32 RC Car with Joystick Control
+# Max RC Car - ESP32 + BLE Gamepad

-A fun personal project designed for my toddler to enjoy a wireless RC car, while I explore embedded systems and motor control using ESP32.
+A fun personal project designed for my toddler to enjoy a wireless RC car.

 ---